 Section 1 – Membership of the Faculty

-A. The faculty of the College of Public Health and Health Professions, hereinafter referred to as the faculty, includes all faculty members as defined by the University of Florida Constitution (http://www.generalcounsel.ufl.edu/downloads/Constitution.pdf).
-Faculty members are considered voting members of the college.
+- The faculty of the College of Public Health and Health Professions, hereinafter referred to as the faculty, includes all faculty members as defined by the University of Florida Constitution (http://www.generalcounsel.ufl.edu/downloads/Constitution.pdf).
+Faculty members are considered voting members of the College.

-B. Faculty have the right to know what is required of them in their work and how that work will be evaluated.
+- Faculty members have the right to know what is required of them in their work and how that work will be evaluated.
 Faculty members shall be provided with a statement of their responsibilities and criteria by which they will be evaluated upon initial appointment and at least annually thereafter.

-G. The University encourages faculty to informally resolve their concerns.
-If unsuccessful, faculty have the right to initiate formal grievance procedures as set forth in University regulations (http://regulations.ufl.edu/chapter7).
+- The University encourages faculty to informally resolve their concerns.
+If unsuccessful, faculty has the right to initiate formal grievance procedures as set forth in University regulations (http://regulations.ufl.edu/chapter7).

 Section 3 – Responsibilities of the Faculty